abdeladim-s/pyllamacpp/README.md

 ```

 # Supported models

-Fully tested with [GPT4All](https://github.com/nomic-ai/gpt4all) model, see [PyGPT4All](https://github.com/nomic-ai/pygpt4all).

-But all models supported by `llama.cpp` should be supported as well:
+All models supported by `llama.cpp` should be supported basically:

 <blockquote>